bochen-sysnet/videollm-online/README.md

 <a href="https://arxiv.org/abs/2406.11816" target="_blank"><img alt="Paper" src="https://img.shields.io/badge/📄 Paper-28a745?color=28a745" /></a>
 <a href="https://huggingface.co/chenjoya/videollm-online-8b-v1plus" target="_blank"><img alt="Checkpoint" src="https://img.shields.io/badge/🤗 Hugging Face Models-2980b9?color=2980b9" /></a>
 <a href="https://huggingface.co/datasets/chenjoya/videollm-online-chat-ego4d-134k" target="_blank"><img alt="Data" src="https://img.shields.io/badge/🤗 Hugging Face Datasets-8e44ad?color=8e44ad" /></a>

+## Updates

+### 2025-09-03
+I made some updates to make sure this repo can be inference with the latest transformers==4.55.4 and pytorch==2.7.1+cu128.
+Similar versions should be okay.
+If you want to obtain a strong VLM-online model, I highly recommend you to finetune Qwen2.5VL-Instruct with the streaming EOS loss here.
+No need to use the weak text-only Llama3 again.

+### 2025-04-24
+Updates!
+Our new paper: [LiveCC: Learning Video LLM with Streaming Speech Transcription at Scale](https://huggingface.co/papers/2504.16030).
+All resources, including the training video data, have been released at [LiveCC Webpage](https://showlab.github.io/livecc/)

 ### TLDR